AIBendereL/digits_classification_models_comparison/README.md

 ### Run scripts

-Please download pre-trained VGG16 result and weights through the link in Models/README.md before running the scripts.
+For train and test with VGG16, please download pre-trained VGG16 weights and result through the link in Models/README.md before running the scripts.

 #### Train